 - Video inputs: Standard male cable connections for VGA “DE-15”, or HDMI “Type A” or both (see table below) at counsel tables and lectern.
 See notes below.

 - Courtrooms with VGA-only, support only Standard Definition (SD), standard-screen (4:3) video.

 - Courtrooms HDMI support High Definition (HD), wide-screen (16:9) video.

 - Courtrooms with both support both.

-- Click here for info on how to use the evidence-presentation system.
+- View instructions for using the evidence-presentation system.

 Of these courtrooms, some have the following equipment either permanently installed, or equipment may be provided by the court if available.
 Counsel should contact the courtroom deputy to check on the availability of this equipment:

 - Audio and video inputs at the lectern(s)

 - Annotation monitor at the lectern(s) to displays the image from the laptop or camera, and allows annotation of the image